MateuszKubuszok/GameTheoryTools/README.md

  * `scons -Q buildExecutables` - builds actual executables,
  * `scons -Q buildLibraries` - builds static and shared library with Models and Routines.

+### Clang

-To build project using Clang you might try run builder like this: `CXX="scan-build clang++" scons`.
-As of now some files would not compile with Clang (*1:3.0-6.2*), but that might change in the future.
-Obviously it would require Clang installed.
+To build project using Clang you might try run builder like this: `CXX=clang++ CC=clang scons`.

+### Static linking

 To make executables (`gtl_program`) statically linked run SCons with argument `static=1`.
-Note, that this would require having installed static versions of all required libraries.
+Note, that this would require having installed static versions of all required libraries, otherwise linker will fail.

 ## Running tests